Dame Kelly Holmes and Emeli Sande at London’s ‘biggest ever Pride’

 Floats lined Park Lane ahead of the main march through the capital, which was led by Gay Liberation Front (GLF) activists holding placards saying “I was there in 1972” and that they are “still fighting” for global LGBT+ freedom.

-Uniformed officers from the Metropolitan Police are not taking part in this year’s parade after the force acknowledged concerns from the LGBT community in the wake of inquests which concluded police failings “probably” contributed to the deaths of young men murdered by serial killer Stephen Port.
+Uniformed officers from the Metropolitan Police did not take part in this year’s parade after the force acknowledged concerns from the LGBT community in the wake of inquests which concluded police failings “probably” contributed to the deaths of young men murdered by serial killer Stephen Port.

-As part of what organisers are calling the “biggest and most inclusive event in history”, a line-up of artists are performing across four stages around central London.
+As part of what organisers called the “biggest and most inclusive event in history”, a line-up of artists performed across four stages around central London.

 Sande previously said she was driven to come out publicly by an urge to be “bold and honest” in everything she does, and that while she had been “nervous” about the decision, she also wanted to “shout from the rooftops and celebrate” their relationship.